AtsushiSakai/PythonRobotics/docs/index.rst

 Python codes for robotics algorithm.
 The project is on `GitHub`_.

-This is a Python code collection of robotics algorithms, especially for autonomous navigation.
+This is a Python code collection of robotics algorithms.

 Features: